 It’s been an invaluable learning experience and a lot of fun!

-- For patterns – French-inspired costume dress patterns, Robe a la Polonaise patterns, Court dress patterns and period costume dress patterns, go here to my affiliate partnership Etsy who may have what you need.
+- Patterns – French-inspired costume dress patterns, Robe a la Polonaise patterns, Court dress patterns and period costume dress patterns, go here to my affiliate partnership Etsy who may have what you need.

-- For stamps – find a range of flower scrapbooking punch stamps here, also from Etsy
+- Stamps – find a range of flower scrapbooking punch stamps here, also from Etsy

-- For materials, go here for vintage bedspreads, curtains and second hand fabric
+- Materials, go here for vintage bedspreads, curtains and second hand fabric

-- For other items, try Reverse Garbage in Sydney, The Makers Place in Teralba, Upcycle Newcastle as well as your local opshop and garage sales
+- Other items, try Reverse Garbage in Sydney, The Makers Place in Teralba, Upcycle Newcastle as well as your local opshop and garage sales